astronomer/airflow-guides/guides/airflow-ui.md

 ## Security

 The Security tab links to multiple pages, including List Users and List Roles, that can be used to review and manage Airflow RBAC.
-For more information on working with RBAC in Airflow, check out the [documentation](https://airflow.apache.org/docs/apache-airflow/1.10.12/security.html?highlight=ldap).
+For more information on working with RBAC, check out the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/1.10.12/security.html?highlight=ldap).

 ![Security](https://assets2.astronomer.io/main/guides/airflow-ui/ui_security_menu.png)